“The City of God” by Saint Augustine.

 “Pearls Takes a Wrong Turn” by Stephan Pastis.
 This was one of his best offerings.

 “Tough Mothers: Amazing Stories of History’s Mightiest Matriarchs” by Jason Porath.
-Well-researched.
 Extremely readable.
 Interesting people.
-Somewhat preachy, and some vocabulary choices tended towards the vulgar.
-This work is definitely NOT an attempt to be an unbiased history book.
-Still, considering how squelched many of these people were, his umbrage might be understandable.
+Also biased and preachy, with vocabulary choices tending towards the vulgar.

 “The Magnolia Story” by Chip and Joanna Gaines.
 Of course the “How we met” love story was fun.
 But what really interested me was the level of honesty and guts needed to be an entrepreneur.
 Starting a business seems so mysterious, so risky– and here they did it not once, but many times.
 I got an “A” in accounting 200 at BYU, I passed my business law class with high marks in law school, and I can explain a TIF, but that intellectual understanding of business leaves out the gut-check that comes with putting your money and your life into your dream.
-I imagine it feels something like that moment last May on the top of Mount Timpanogos when I stepped off the zip-line platform and flew nearly 5,000 feet down the mountain.
+I imagine it feels something like that moment last May on the top of Mount Timpanogos when I stepped off the zip-line platform and flew nearly 5,000 feet down the mountain, combined with feeling the scalpel cut across my abdomen during my first cesarean section.

 “Because Sometimes You Just Gotta Draw a Cover with Your Left Hand” by Stephan Pastis.
 My favorite storylines: Croc on Jeopardy, Gopher Gusher.